CDRH/theme_nebraskaland/README.md

 4. In the Block layout configuration, click the Template dropdown menu and select Random asset with caption overlay.
 5. Click Apply changes.
 6. Follow the instructions above to add images and text.
+7. If, on the published page, there is a white line showing up at the bottom of the block, change page layout's row gap from 10px to 0px:<br />
+  a.
+Edit the page.<br />
+  b.
+Above the blocks, in the same row as the Layout dropdown, click the settings icon (3 gears) to open the Page layout configuration options.<br />
+  c.
+In the Page layout configuration options, change Row gap (px) to 0px.

 ## Module settings